Skip to main content

 })

-Use Ronin Waypoint as an IdP
+Use Ronin Waypoint as an identity provider

-This section explains how to link the user ID associated with the user's Ronin Waypoint account to their account in your system.
+This section explains how to link the user ID associated with the user's Ronin Waypoint account to their existing account in your system.

 Process flow